 Our products are inspired by a passion for Japan's incredible natural resources of both the sea and land that make up the time-honored Japanese pantry.

-Japan is host to some of the most vibrantly healthy people on earth.
 The ingredients at the core of the traditional Japanese diet - such as kombu sea kelp, green tea, and rice - not only promote internal wellness and a sense of harmony, or wa, but many have also been treasured ingredients of the Japanese skincare routine for centuries.
 The skin is the body’s largest organ.
 We believe that bathing with and using these ingredients topically is a wonderful way to absorb their health benefits and energy.